sjcsoftware/rateit/README.md

 ![prof](screenshots/profile.png)

-- **Surprise Me** — One-click random album picker weighted toward your top genres.
+- **Surprise Me** — One-click random album picker in the main screen, weighted toward your top genres.

 - **Export** — Download your library as JSON, CSV, or a self-contained styled HTML page.